 - Sign up for physician review sites.
 Don’t wait for the reviews to come to you.
-Create a profile on major review sites, including Healthgrades, Vitals, and RateMDs.
+Create a profile on major review sites, including Healthgrades and RateMDs.
 You’ll be able to provide the websites with accurate, up to date information, including your practice address, specialties, education, and awards.

 - Respond to reviews.
 Show patients that you truly care what they think of your service as a medical professional.
 Learn how to respond to negative reviews without offending patients who may have had a bad experience.

 - Consider negative feedback a gift.
 Hearing the truth hurts, especially if a review is not entirely fair or based on factors outside of your control.
 Still, negative reviews can help you shed light on missteps in your practice.
 Patients who complain about long wait times or trouble with filling prescriptions may help you better direct your office staff.